GT Writing Task 2 (Essay Writing) Sample # 8

 Model Answer 1: (View – Education & healthcare should be funded by the government)

 ‘Who should pay for the education and healthcare services – the government or the individuals’, is an argument that draws split opinions.
-Many argue that the government should provide its citizens with education and health protection services, but others contend that the individuals ought to shoulder the cost.
+Many argue that the government should provide its citizens with education and health protection services, but others contend that individuals ought to shoulder the cost.
 However, I strongly believe that the government must assume greater responsibility.

 Likewise, no nation can prosper without healthy citizens.
-The increase of wealth lies in the increase of productivity.
+The increase in wealth lies in the increase in productivity.
 And a healthy society can work hard, which in consequence, boosts productivity.
-To enhance the national export and stand on a solid economy, the government must ensure that each and every citizen get proper healthcare service.
+To enhance national export and stand on a solid economy, the government must ensure that each and every citizen get proper healthcare service.
 When people are more prolific, they are able to contribute to the economy in many ways far beyond the wages they get.
 For example, rich nations have better healthcare facilities and this is directly attributed to their higher GDP.

 In conclusion, education and healthcare are not privileges, they are basic human rights.
 It is obvious that quality education and good health are the right blends to fuel the national economy.
 The government, therefore, should heavily subsidize the education and healthcare sectors.

 Model Answer 2: (View – Citizens should support their education and healthcare along with the government)

 Proper education and healthcare facilities are conceivably two determining factors for the overall development of a nation.
 Whether the government should bear the cost of education and healthcare or should it be citizens’ responsibility is open for debate.
 I believe that a government must have a greater portion of its budget allocation for it, but ultimately it is personal efforts that can ensure an enlightened and healthy nation.